 Medicare beneficiaries may choose to self-administer their CMS-approved WCMSA or have it professionally administered on their behalf.

 Account Set-Up and Administration

-If the Medicare beneficiary decided to self-administer their WCMSA, they should review the Self-Administration Toolkit for WCMSAs available in the Downloads section at the bottom of this page.
-This Toolkit describes the process and guidelines for managing their WCMSA account and walks them through the set-up of their WCMSA through its depletion (exhaustion).
+If Medicare beneficiary decided to self-administer their WCMSA, they should review the Self-Administration Toolkit for WCMSAs available in the Downloads section at the bottom of this page.
+This Toolkit describes the process and guidelines for beneficiaries managing their WCMSA account and walks them through the set-up of their WCMSA through its depletion (exhaustion).
 Also available in the Downloads section are copies of the Account Expenditure for Lump Sum Account (Attestation Letter), Account Expenditure for Structured Annuity (Attestation Letter) and a Transaction Record Sample.
-The Medicare beneficiary can use the Transaction Record Sample (or a similar document) to keep track of all deposits to and withdrawals from your WCMSA account.
+Medicare beneficiaries can use the Transaction Record Sample (or a similar document) to keep track of all deposits to and withdrawals from your WCMSA account.
 The account expenditure letters are blank and can be used to submit the required annual attestation that the Medicare beneficiary correctly used the funds in the WCMSA account.

 Where to Get Help

 - For questions about annual attestations or annual accountings, contact the Benefits Coordination & Recovery Center (BCRC).
 See the Contacts page for BCRC phone numbers.

 - For general information on Medicare’s recovery process, see the Beneficiary Services and Attorney Services pages.